South Dakota's Electoral Leaders Advocate for Proposed National Garden of Heroes in the Black Hills

 Darren Thompson

-Washington—Last month, the “One Big Beautiful Bill Act” was introduced in the U.S. House and passed with a vote 215-214 two days later on May 22.
-The Senate version of the bill was introduced today, and would appropriate $40 million for plans to celebrate America’s 250th anniversary including a National Garden of Heroes featuring 250 American heroes.
+Washington—Last month, the “One Big Beautiful Bill Act” was introduced in the U.S. House and passed with a vote 215-214 two days later, on May 22.
+The Senate version of the bill was introduced today, and would appropriate $40 million for plans to celebrate America’s 250th anniversary, including a National Garden of Heroes featuring 250 American heroes.

-“The Black Hills mark the perfect location to achieve your vision for the National Garden of American Heroes,” SD Gov. Rhoden wrote in a letter to President Trump on March 18, 2025.
+“The Black Hills mark the perfect location to achieve your vision for the National Garden of American Heroes,” Gov. Rhoden wrote in a letter to President Trump on March 18, 2025.
 “I look forward to working with you, Secretary of the Interior Doug Burgum, and Task Force 250 to make this project happen.
 Together, we will make this project happen in a way that honors America's heroes, takes advantage of South Dakota's natural beauty, and incorporates the most iconic monument to our greatest leaders: Mount Rushmore National Memorial.”

-This isn't the first time President Trump has been presented or discussed the idea of national garden.
+This isn't the first time President Trump has been presented with or discussed the idea of national garden.
 In fact, he signed an executive order, 13934, and discussed the National Garden of Heroes during a speech he gave at the Mount Rushmore National Memorial on July 3, 2020.
 The initial executive order included a list of 31 names of who would be honored with a statue.

-Johnson also shared in his letter that a private landowner has already pledged to donate 40 acres one mile east of the Mount Rushmore National Monument, in Keystone, SD, to serve as the site for the garden.
+Johnson also shared in his letter that a private landowner has already pledged to donate 40 acres one mile east of the Mount Rushmore National Monument, in Keystone, S.D., to serve as the site for the garden.
 “This particular parcel of land lies in the shadow of George Washington, Teddy Roosevelt, Abraham Lincoln, and Thomas Jefferson, and would be a prime location for your vision,” he wrote.

 The list of Indigenous leaders who would receive a statue include Hunkpapa Lakota Chief Sitting Bull, Akimel O’odham U.S. Army veteran Ira Hayes, former U.S. Senator Daniel Inouye, Nez Perce Chief Joseph, Shoshone interpreter and guide Sacagawea, Osage dancer Maria Tallchief (America's first major prima ballerina), Mohawk Saint Kateri Tekakwitha, and Sac and Fox Olympian Jim Thorpe.

-“I m not surprised they want to includes rapist, murderer and slave trader to this garden because that’s exactly what Trump is, and of course they’d put it in Indian country, why not?” expressed Mike Forcia to LRI News.
-“We’re living in the backwards time and we must absolutely unite to rid ourselves of these people.”
+“I m not surprised they want to include a rapist, murderer and slave trader to this garden, because that’s exactly what Trump is,” said Mike Forcia of the Bad River Ojibwe to LRI News.
+“And, of course, they’d put it in Indian country.
+Why not?
+We’re living in the backwards time and we must absolutely unite to rid ourselves of these people.”

-If the bill passes the Senate, and if amended, will have to be reviewed by the House for approval of any changes.
-The “Big Beautiful Bill" is proposed by House and Senate Republicans and is focused on tax cuts, border security, and energy policy.
-Some key points include making permanent tax cuts, increasing child tax credit, and requiring those who receive Medicaid to work, or look for work.
-The Senate’s version of the bill includes language that would sell 250 million acres of public land forever.
+If an amended bill passes the U.S. Senate, it will be reviewed by the House of Representatives for approval of any changes.
+The “One Big Beautiful Bill,” proposed by House and Senate Republicans, is focused on tax cuts, border security and energy policy.
+Some key points include making permanent tax cuts, increasing the child tax credit, and requiring those who receive Medicaid to work or look for work.
+The Senate’s version of the bill includes language that could make available for sale more than 250 million acres of public land across 11 states.

-“When it comes to the Black Hills, and the unclean title that the United States and the state of South Dakota assert in regards to the Black Hills of the Sioux Nation, it is important that any American president obtain the consent of the original landlords to place such magnificent symbols in sacred lands,” said Sacred Defense and Lakota People's Law Project Executive Director Chase Iron Eyes to Native Sun News.
+“When it comes to the Black Hills, and the unclean title that the United States and the state of South Dakota assert in regards to the Black Hills of the Sioux Nation, it is important that any American president obtain the consent of the original landlords to place of such magnificent symbols in sacred lands,” said Sacred Defense Fund and Lakota People's Law Project Executive Director Chase Iron Eyes to LRI Native News.
 “Treaty leaders of the Sioux Nation should be involved in any memorialization or commemoration of those historic personalities who helped shape America as it is known today.
-Native people must benefit from tourism and receive the federal lands in the Black Hills recompense for 150 years of attempted illegal annexation and degradations.”
+Native people must benefit from tourism and receive the federal lands in the Black Hills as recompense for 150 years of attempted illegal annexation and degradations.”

 “If Trump were to return federal lands in the Black Hills to the Sioux Nation, it’s conceivable that significant Sioux Nation leaders would support adding his image and face to the Mount Rushmore National Monument,” said Iron Eyes.